DBMC-aNOMAly: Asynchronous NOMA with Pilot-Symbol Optimization Protocol for Diffusion-Based Molecular Communication Networks: Analytical Evaluation

-Figure~\ref{fig:opt_numMol} depicts a heatmap of the system \ac{BEP} $P_\mathrm{e,sys}$ over a varying $N_\mathrm{TX,2}$ on the $x$-axis as well as $\Delta N_\mathrm{TX} = N_\mathrm{TX,1} - N_\mathrm{TX,2} > 0$ on the $y$-axis.
-The network has $K=2$ \acp{TX}.
-For every point on the map, the optimum thresholds have been chosen via exhaustive search for the specific combination of $N_\mathrm{TX,1}, N_\mathrm{TX,2}$.
-On the graph, we can identify an optimum value $\Delta N_\mathrm{TX}^*$ for each $N_\mathrm{TX,2}$ forming a line.
 This is caused by the application of the \ac{SIC} procedure.
 If $\Delta N_\mathrm{TX}$ was reduced from the optimum, the separation of signal contributions from each \ac{TX} would decrease, making it more difficult to choose an appropriate threshold for TX$_1$, independent of the transmission by TX$_2$.
 This is only possible for sufficient difference between the two contributions. $P_\mathrm{e,1}$ would increase and, therefore, also the detector is more likely to apply the wrong threshold for TX$_2$, increasing $P_\mathrm{e,2}$ as well.
 The standard deviation of the signal in the Poisson model is equal to the square-root of its mean, $\sigma = \sqrt\lambda$.
 As a result, if $\Delta N_\mathrm{TX}$ is increased above the optimum, the signal standard deviation at the \ac{RX} will increase together with the total signal mean.
-For TX$_1$, the relative value $\frac{\sigma}{\lambda} = \frac{1}{\sqrt\lambda}$ will actually decrease, since the mean keeps rising with it.
+For TX$_1$, the relative value $\frac{\sigma}{\lambda} = \frac{1}{\sqrt\lambda}$ will decrease, since the mean keeps rising with it.
 However, the signal standard deviation for TX$_2$ will increase more and more, leading to an increase in $P_\mathrm{e,2}$.

 Following the optimum $\Delta N_\mathrm{TX}^*$ line from left to right, we also observe that lower and lower values of $P_\mathrm{e,sys}$ are achieved.
 This is also due to the signal-dependent value of the standard deviation.
 In this case, however, both $N_\mathrm{TX,1}$ and $N_\mathrm{TX,2}$ are increased.
 Therefore, the standard deviation relative to the mean decreases for both \acp{TX}, the detection of both samples is more reliable, and $P_\mathrm{e,sys}$ decreases.
+Consequently, the color-coded low-error region widens visually as the minimum $P_\mathrm{e,sys}$ drops and the surface around $\Delta N_\mathrm{TX}^*$ becomes flatter and less sensitive to small deviations.